Monster-Head/High-density-JBOF-server-racks-concept-for-AI-and-Hyperscalers/README.md

 - Back I/O connectivity:

-For connectivity I was thinking 4-6 QSFP-DD ports, able to support anywhere from 100GbE to 800GbE by simple swapping out the transceiver, making serviceability easy and fast in the event of a port failing.
+For connectivity I was thinking 4-6 QSFP-DD ports, able to support anywhere from 100GbE to 800GbE by simply swapping out the transceiver, making serviceability easy and fast in the event of a port failing.

 Links:
 - Seagate Exos EX4U74: https://www.seagate.com/it/it/products/data-storage-systems/scale/ex4u74/?store=1